eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

 # Methods:

-The high resolution tidal dataset was generated using a suite of Python scripts that integrate the EOT20 global tidal model with robust geospatial processing routines.
-The overall methodology consists of three primary stages: the creation of a processing grid (Tide-Model-Grid), the computation of tidal statistics (Tidal-Stats), and the subsequent merging of spatial subsets (Merge-Strips).
+The high resolution tidal dataset was generated using a suite of Python scripts.
+The overall methodology consists of four primary stages: download the tidal model and other source data, the creation of a processing grid (Tide-Model-Grid), the computation of tidal statistics (Tidal-Stats), and the subsequent merging of spatial subsets (Merge-Strips).
 These stages work in concert to produce spatially explicit estimates of tidal parameters—including estimates of the Lowest and Highest Astronomical Tides (LAT/HAT) or their predicted counterparts (LPT/HPT), as well as Mean Low Water Springs (MLWS) and Mean High Water Springs (MHWS)—tailored to the coastal and intertidal environments of Australian waters.

 # References

+Bishop-Taylor, R., Sagar, S., Lymburner, L., & Beaman, R. J. (2019).
+Between the tides: Modelling the elevation of Australia’s exposed intertidal zone at continental scale.
+Estuarine, Coastal and Shelf Science, 223, 115–128. https://doi.org/10.1016/j.ecss.2019.03.006

 Hart-Davis, M. G., Piccioni, G., Dettmering, D., Schwatke, C., Passaro, M., and Seitz, F. (2021a) _EOT20: a global ocean tide model from multi-mission satellite altimetry_.
 Earth Syst.
 Sci.
 Data, 13, 3869–3884. https://doi.org/10.5194/essd-13-3869-2021

 Hart-Davis Michael, Piccioni Gaia, Dettmering Denise, Schwatke Christian, Passaro Marcello, Seitz Florian (2021b). _EOT20 - A global Empirical Ocean Tide model from multi-mission satellite altimetry_. \[Dataset\] SEANOE. https://doi.org/10.17882/79489

 Parker, B. (2007) _Tidal Analysis and Prediction NOAA Special Publication NOS CO-OPS 3_.
 National Oceanic and Atmospheric Administration, https://tidesandcurrents.noaa.gov/publications/Tidal_Analysis_and_Predictions.pdf

 # Installation

 # Installation Guide

 This repository provides both **Conda** (`environment.yaml`) and **pip** (`requirements.txt`) options for setting up dependencies.
 Below are the installation steps for **Linux, Windows, and HPC** environments.
-Note: that the HPC instructions are untested and is currently just a proposed method based on what I think might work.
+Note: that the HPC and Linux instructions are untested and is currently just a proposed method based on what I think might work.

 ## 1. Prerequisites
 - Ensure **Python 3.9+** is installed.
 - If using Conda, install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or load the **conda module** (on HPC).
 - If using pip, ensure system dependencies like **GDAL, PROJ, and GEOS** are installed.
+These should be installed using the provided pip instructions, however success will vary across platforms.

 ## 2. Clone the Repository
 ```bash